FAQs

 2. What do you do specifically?

-4. Why do I need a creative consultant?
+4. Why do I need a music and culture strategist and creative consultant?

 Creativity is at the heart of any quality and impactful project, product or service and will be a deciding factor in setting them apart in a crowded market.
 The experienced and nuanced application of imagination, innovation and the ability to think outside the box should not be overlooked.
-A creative consultant will develop ideas for you and help implement those ideas.
-Creative skills include imagination, innovation and the ability to think outside the box
+A creative strategist and consultant will develop ideas for you and help implement those ideas.

-Hiring a creative consultant can provide many benefits including:
+Hiring a creative strategist and consultant can provide many benefits including:

 5. Do you offer consultancy around HR, Recruitment or management?